mjwelchphd/GalaxyRevisited/README.md

 > NGINX (pronounced "engine-X") is open-source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
 It started as a web server designed for maximum performance and stability.
 In addition to its HTTP server capabilities, NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers. --- [https://www.nginx.com/resources/glossary/nginx/](https://www.nginx.com/resources/glossary/nginx/)

 Vapor will serve pages on port 8080, but you can't see port 8080 from outside your machine environment.
 To see what your pages look like in a browser, you need a _reverse proxy web server_.
-Nginx is the fastest web server available and is used on over 400 million web servers around the world.
+Nginx is the fastest web server available and is used on over 400 million web servers in the world.
 We'll use it to see our private port 8080 at the public port 80.
 Nginx also provides other valuable services, but the full capability of Nginx is beyond the scope of this document.

 So, let's install Nginx!